 Editor's message: The state of the economy in which an organisation operates will impact on its level of business, and how easy, or otherwise, it is to recruit and retain the staff it needs.
 HR and reward professionals can keep track of inflation rates, labour market data and other key economic indicators to understand the context in which their organisation is recruiting, retaining and rewarding its employees.

 Official statistics from the Office of National Statistics show that, despite slow economic growth, the labour market has held up well and unemployment has fallen.
-Despite both CPI and RPI inflation rising, this has yet to feed through into upward pressure on pay awards or earnings.
+Both CPI and RPI inflation measures show strong price rises, which is finally feeding through into upward pressure on pay awards and earnings.

 Sheila Attwood, managing editor, pay and HR practice

 Updated to include the latest official statistics from the ONS on employment and unemployment, and labour market forecasts from HM Treasury and ManpowerGroup.
 The next ONS release date is 11 December 2018.

 Updated to include data for July 2018 on the availability and recruitment of permanent and temporary staff from IHS Markit/Recruitment & Employment Confederation.
 The next figures are due to be published on 7 September 2018.